 “Logic will get you from A to B. Imagination will take you everywhere.” – Albert Einstein

-As a school we use The National Curriculum 2013 for Art and Design.
-We aim to ensure that all pupils produce creative work, exploring their ideas and recording their experiences.
-We teach children to become proficient in drawing, painting, sculpture and other art, craft and design techniques.
-We ensure they are able to evaluate and analyse creative works using the language of art, craft and design.
-We allow children to explore art, as well as finding out about great artists, craft makers and designers, and understand the historical and cultural development of their art forms.
+Our aim is that all pupils at Ann Edwards will be able to produce creative work, exploring their ideas and recording their experiences; will have become proficient in drawing, painting, sculpture and other art, craft and design techniques and skills; foster and enjoyment of the arts; will be able to evaluate and analyse creative works using the language of art, craft and design; and all children will know about some the great artists, craft makers and designers, and understand the historical and cultural development of their art forms.

 Art at Ann Edwards is celebrated by all through peer feedback, whole school exhibitions, art clubs, class galleries and displays, community projects and competitions and visiting artists.

 Our drawing scheme of work has been designed with full coverage of the whole primary age range showing clear progression of drawing skills from years 1-6.
 The scheme focusses on the following skills;